dlu-ch/dlb/doc/similar_tools.rst

 Some build tools are specialized in organizing large projects, fetching files from different sources, packaging and publishing the build products.
-They usually do so by imposing a certain directory structure and assign files a give meaning based on this structure.
+They usually do so by imposing a certain directory structure and assign files a given meaning based on this structure.

 Examples are: